How to Make Linzer Cookies

 Instructions

-1. Place the pistachios and 1/3 cup (67g) brown sugar in a food processor.
+1. Place the nuts and brown sugar in a food processor.
 Pulse into a very fine crumb.
 Set aside.

-2. Whisk the flour, baking powder, cinnamon, and salt together in a medium bowl.
+2. In a medium bowl, whisk together the flour, baking powder, cinnamon, and salt.
 Set aside.

-4. Add the flour mixture AND the ground pistachio mixture to the wet ingredients and mix on low until combined.
+4. Add the flour mixture and the ground nut mixture to the wet ingredients and mix on low speed until combined.
 It will be crumbly at first, but will come together after a couple minutes of mixing.

-7. Remove 1 disc of chilled cookie dough from the refrigerator.
-Generously flour a work surface, as well as your hands and the rolling pin.
-The dough may become sticky as you work, so keep extra flour nearby to use as needed.
+7. Generously flour a work surface, as well as your hands and rolling pin.
+The dough may become sticky as you work, so have extra flour nearby to use as needed.
 Alternatively, the dough may crack when rolling out.
-Wait a few minutes for it to soften back up.
-The more you work with it, the softer (and easier to work with) it will become.
-Roll out the disc until 1/4 inch thick.
-Using a 2-inch round or fluted cookie cutter, cut dough into circles.
-Reroll the remaining dough and continue cutting until all is used.
+If that happens, wait a few minutes for it to soften up, then try again.
+The more you work with it, the softer and more manageable it will become.
+Roll out the first disc of dough to 1/4-inch thickness.
+Using a 2-inch round or fluted cookie cutter, cut the dough into circles.
+Re-roll the dough scraps and continue cutting until all is used.
 Repeat with the second disc of dough.
 You should have about 64 circles.

 8. Using a 1-inch round or fluted cookie cutter, cut a hole into the center of 32 of the circles.
 Letโ€™s call these 32 cookies the โ€œdonut cookiesโ€ because of that center hole.